 NOTE: Excessive cranking of marine sets equipped with water lift muffler systems can cause engine damage.
-See page 10.
+See page 8.

 After the engine starts, release the switch and it will return to RUN position.
-To stop the engine, hold the switch in the STOP position until the engine has completely stopped.
+To stop the engine, hold the switch in the STOP position.